This tutorial teaches how to install MariaDB database on Debian 11 “Bullseye” from the official Debian repository.

 Enter.
 For the rest, enter “

 The root MariaDB user on Debian is configured to authenticate using the

 unix_socket plugin rather than a password by default.
 Using unix_socket means that if you are the system root user, you can log in as

 It is based on the simple truth that asking for a password from the system root provides no additional protection because the root already has complete access to all data files and processes.

-First, to create a new user you need to login to MariaDB as a
+First, to create a new user, you need to login into MariaDB as a

 root user using the following command: